ForestAdmin/documentation-user-guide/project-settings/organizations/organization-settings.md

 ### Security tab

 {% hint style="info" %}
-You need to be on a [Forest Admin Pro plan](https://www.forestadmin.com/pricing) to have access to this feature.
+You need to be on a [Forest Admin Enterprise plan](https://www.forestadmin.com/pricing) to have access to this feature.
 _You need a least one project within this organization with this plan to gain access to this feature_
 {% endhint %}